LethalCompanyCommunity/ModdingWiki/docs/dev/fundamentals/patching-with-monomod.md

 // Somewhere in our code we subscribe to the event once:
 On.GameNetcodeStuff.PlayerControllerB.Update += PlayerControllerB_Update;
 // ...
-private void PlayerControllerB_Update(On.GameNetcodeStuff.PlayerControllerB.orig_Update orig, GameNetcodeStuff.PlayerControllerB self)
+private static void PlayerControllerB_Update(On.GameNetcodeStuff.PlayerControllerB.orig_Update orig, GameNetcodeStuff.PlayerControllerB self)
 {
     orig(self);
     self.sprintMeter = 1;